isomerpages/moe-zhenghuapri/_zhps-experience/Co Curricular Activities/Co Curricular Activities.md

 a\.
 The Performing Arts - instill in students a sense of graciousness and an appreciation for the rich culture and heritage of a multi-racial society.
 b\.
 Sports - aim to develop robustness, fair play, and team spirits in students.
 c\.
 Uniformed Group - aim to make good citizens of students by inculcating discipline and a spirit of service to others.
 d\.
-Clubs - strive to achieve oratorical and communication skills, which fosters leadership, self-motivation, and personal growth.
+Clubs - strive to achieve oratorical and communication skills, which fosters leadership, self-motivation, and personal growth. <br>

 After going through the programme, each student will: